DavidWaumsley/Bistro11ty/events/event4.md

 The two WordPress plugins have not been updated in 4 years.

-We also have to consider the number concurrent builds our static hosting allow if letting clients update.
+We also have to consider the number concurrent builds our static hosting plan allow if letting clients update.
+Netlify only allows one on the free plan.